-Members: Karla Cross, Mary Goosens, Richard Kubes, Mary Lopez and Monica Molina
+Members: Mary Goosens, Adrienne Conley, Catherine Griffin, Veronica Landeros, Mary Lopez and Monica Molina

 A parish newsletter is published twice a year and covers the many aspects of our parish.
 Please make sure you are registered member of the parish, to receive a copy by mail.